ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

 ## Key milestones
 {: #milestones}

 Complete the following milestones before 10 April 2026 to help ensure uninterrupted license validation and continued support.
-You can start Milestone 2 immediately after completing Milestone 1.
+You can start milestone 2 immediately after completing milestone 1.

-* **Milestone 1** starts 26 January 2026
+* **Milestone 1**: Starts 26 January 2026

    [Upgrade to the minimum supported software version](#upgrade-to-minimum-supported-software-version)

-* **Milestone 2** ends 10 April 2026
+* **Milestone 2**: Ends 10 April 2026

    [Install and activate the new VPX license activation file (blob)](#transition-netscaler-to-las-ui){: ui}

    [Install and activate the new VPX license activation file (blob)](#transition-netscaler-to-las-cli){: cli}

+Starting 2 February 2026, IBM will open a separate support case for each VPX instance you own.
+To complete the LAS transition, you must use these support cases to submit your NetScaler activation request files and receive the corresponding license activation files from IBM Support.
+{: important}

+To view support cases, log in to the IBM Support site at [https://ibm.com/mysupport](https://ibm.com/mysupport){: external} site and click **Cases > View your cases**.
+{: tip}

 ## Milestone 1: Upgrading to the minimum supported software version
 {: #upgrade-to-minimum-supported-software-version}